3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 As a highly effective solution for storing the massive amounts of data needed for AI training and inference, Seagate’s Mozaic HAMR drives have attracted the attention of hyperscale cloud providers as well as large-scale enterprises.

-In fact, Seagate’s mass capacity/data center segment now accounts for roughly 80% of its total revenue.
+In fact, Seagate’s mass capacity/data center segment now accounts for 80% of its total revenue.

 That momentum is likely to continue following the recent news of Seagate’s Mozaic 4+ HAMR platform – which offers roughly 8 TB more storage capacity than its Mozaic 3+ platform – moving into mass production for hyperscale cloud providers.